 - You can also pay extra in order to simply accumulate cash value.
-This might be an attractive option because your universal policy will probably have a guaranteed minimum interest level which is a risk for you.
-This means your payments will be lower than for a traditional whole life policy and if the investment ends up doing better than the minimum you’re ahead, there might be enough in your policy to cover the premiums.
+This might be an attractive option because your universal policy will probably have a guaranteed minimum interest level.
+This means your payments will be lower than for a traditional whole life policy.
+If the investment does better than the minimum you’re ahead, there might be enough in your policy to cover the premiums.

-- Finally, with universal life coverage your death benefits can be calculated in two ways, and you get to choose which you prefer.
-You can choose a set death benefit that stays the same even as your cash value grows.
-If you do that you can reduce your premiums.
+- You get to choose how your death benefits are calculated.
+You can choose a set death benefit that stays the same even as your cash value grows to reduce your premiums.
 Or, you can keep your payment levels steady and increase your death benefit over time.

-If staying on top of a universal life insurance policy sounds complex and tiresome than variable life policies are not for you.
+If staying on top of a universal life insurance policy sounds complex and tiresome, variable life policies are not for you.
 Of all forms of life insurance, variable life demands the most vigilance from policyholders.

 Of all forms of life insurance, variable life demands the most vigilance from policyholders

-This kind of policy usually comes with a minimum benefit for those who are very poor investors, but to make this kind of policy worthwhile some elbow grease is necessary.
+This kind of policy usually comes with a minimum benefit for those who are poor investors, but to make this kind of policy worthwhile, some elbow grease is necessary.
 These policies also have to be registered with the United States Securities and Exchange Commission.

 There are some key differences between term and whole life policies to keep in mind.

 - Term life demands less commitment than whole life.
-As long as your health remains good and you don’t get too old you can cancel a term life policy whenever you want, including to snap up a better deal that you find by shopping around.
+As long as your health remains good and you don’t get too old, you can cancel a term life policy whenever you want, including to snap up a better deal.

 - Term life policies are just plain insurance.
 It’s only when you get into whole life policies that investment decisions, cash values and related issues come up.